thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 In the example above, we use the `htmlChanges` option to pass a new instance of the HTMLRewriter to the function.
 We use the HTMLRewriter to add a data attribute (`data-grid-aware="true"`) to the HTML tag of the page.
 You can learn more about [Cloudflare's HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/) on their documentation site.

-We have also set the `debug: "full"` option for visibility during testing.
+We have also set the `debug: "full"` option for visibility during testing, and configure the [info bar](https://github.com/thegreenwebfoundation/gaw-web-component) to be added to the website inside the `#gaw-info-bar` wrapper element.

 ### Testing the code